cfg-columbus18/team-1/README.md

-Team 1 Jpmorgan Code For Good Hackathon
+Team 1 JPMorgan Code For Good Hackathon
 =======================

 Refugee Road is a mentorship app for global sponsorship of refugees.
 The goal is to build a thriving community that motivates people to become long-term sponsors.
 Mentees who need help in topics such as legal, education, housing, jobs, etc. will have a forum and a way to connect to mentors quick and easy.